 - Emails can be quick and easy and there is the word spell feature.
 There really isn’t a reason we cannot send an email.
 This email costs nothing and if you don’t have a computer they are available at most public libraries.

 - The beauty of email is that it can be very quick.
 Email can be sent and arrive instantaneously.

 - Email can be formatted to appear like a business letter.
 We can use bullet points and it can appear to be just like a typewritten business letter.

 - An email will be legible.
 Regardless of your chicken scratch, you can at least appear to be professional.

 - Handwritten notes do indicate that the candidate cares and can suggest a personal connection was made.
 I will be honest, it is hard not to feel warm and fuzzy when I receive a handwritten card.

 - The beauty of the handwritten note is that it says “you care”.
 We spent time writing the note, money (on stationary and stamp) and more time to find a mailbox.
 In this age, finding a mailbox is a feat in and of itself and shows dedication.

 - The potential downside of a thank you email is that it can appear to be cold and thoughtless.
 But this is only the case when I receive the short 1 or 2 sentence “Thanks for taking the time to talk about Acme Publishing this afternoon, I really like what you guys are doing” attitude.
 A well thought out email can convey gratitude and reinforce why we are the right candidate for the job.

 Hand Written Thank You Note Con’s:

 - Been pressured by the hiring manager to speed up the process.
-Decision can be made while our hand written note is in the post office.
+The decision can be made while our handwritten note is in the post office.